kelp-hq/oss/development.md

 ## Publishing

-If the `versioningPolicy` is used there are extra steps.
-For now let's use the manual increase with the `rush change`
+If the Changelogs job fails then developer mst provide CHANGELOGS by running the `rush change` and answer the question.

-the changelog is needed.
+The job `bump-versions` is manually triggered for now.
+The `publish-packages` will only publish to anagolay registry automatically when the parent task is success

 # Very useful commands: